mhrosas/mhrosas.github.io/index.md

 >
 > Buenos días, hello, and bonjour.
 Welcome to my webpage.
 > I am a professor of mathematics in the Algebra department
 > of the    Universidad de Sevilla.
-I am part of the group of [Algebraic Combinatorics at Sevilla](./CAenSevilla.md).
+I am also part of the group of [Algebraic Combinatorics at Sevilla](./CAenSevilla.md).
 >
 > I wrote my PhD under the supervision of
 >  [Ira Gessel](https://people.brandeis.edu/~gessel/).